INTRO TO SPEECH TECH

 When comparing transcripts there is some pre-processing you can do of the text in both the reference transcript and the hypothesis transcript to make them easier to compare.
 For example converting everything to lowercase, removing speaker turns and punctuation can help the raw accuracy comparison, especially when the results are very close.
 Accuracy of the reference transcripts become more of a factor as the accuracy levels increase.
 At low accuracy levels these errors are small enough to get lost in the noise.

-There can also be issues with word forms that are small factors when accuracy levels are low but become more of an issue with higher accuracy levels.
+There can also be issues with word forms that are small factors when accuracy levels are low but become more of an issue when comparing higher accuracy levels.
 For example:

 - Number formats (10 or ten)